Kinsey (film)

 Kinsey is a 2004 American biographical drama film written and directed by Bill Condon.
 It describes the life of Alfred Charles Kinsey (played by Liam Neeson), a pioneer in the area of sexology.
 His 1948 publication, Sexual Behavior in the Human Male (the first of the Kinsey Reports) was one of the first recorded works that tried to scientifically address and investigate sexual behavior in humans.
-The film also stars Laura Linney (in a performance nominated for the Academy Award for Best Supporting Actress), Chris O'Donnell, Peter Sarsgaard, Timothy Hutton, John Lithgow, Tim Curry, and Oliver Platt.
+The film also stars Laura Linney (in a performance nominated for the Academy Award for Best Supporting Actress), Chris O'Donnell, Peter Sarsgaard, Timothy Hutton, John Lithgow, Tim Curry, Oliver Platt, and Dylan Baker.

 Plot

 Professor Alfred Kinsey is interviewed about his sexual history.
 Interspersed with the interview are flashbacks from his childhood and young-adulthood.
 The early years show his father, a lay minister of the Methodist church, denouncing modern inventions as leading to sexual sin, then in early adolescence, humiliating Kinsey in a store by denouncing its keeper for showing him cigarettes, while his adolescence shows his experiences as a Boy Scout and a late teenage scene shows Kinsey disappointing his father by his chosen vocational intentions.
 The adult Kinsey teaches at Indiana University as a professor of biology lecturing on gall wasps.

 Kinsey falls in love with a student in his class, whom he calls Mac, and marries her.
 Consummation of their marriage is difficult at first, because of a medical problem Mac has that is fixed easily with minor surgery.
 At the university, Professor Kinsey, who is affectionately called "Prok" by his graduate students, meets with them after hours to offer individual sexual advice.

 At a book party celebrating Kinsey's latest publication on gall wasps, Kinsey approaches the dean of students about an open-forum sex education course as opposed to the anti-sex propaganda taught in a general health education class.
 It is approved, but on the grounds that it is open only to teachers, graduate or senior students, and married students.
 Kinsey begins teaching the sex course to a packed auditorium.

 Kinsey continues answering students' questions in personal meetings but his answers are severely limited by the paucity of scientific data about human sexual behavior.
 This leads Kinsey to pass out questionnaires in his sexual education class from which he learns of the enormous disparity between what society had assumed people do and what their actual practices are.
 After securing financial support from the Rockefeller Foundation, Kinsey and his research assistants, including his closest assistant, Clyde Martin, travel the country, interviewing subjects about their sexual histories.